jareddantis/gamocosm-discord/README.md

     * `discordKey`: The Discord bot api token from step 1
     * `discordChannel`: The id for the channel the bot should output messages to.
 Follow [this tutorial](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-server-ID-)
     * `discordPrefix`: The message prefix for the bot
+    * `publicUrl` (optional): The default public server URL shown to users.
+Useful if you have a custom domain or subdomain pointing to your Gamocosm server.
+3. Deploy to your chosen service, or if you're testing locally, `python app.py`.
-3. Type `.help` for a list of commands
+4. Type `<discordPrefix>help` for a list of commands.

-### Documentation
+## Documentation
 Refer to Docstrings and Comments for function documentation.
-You can add new commands as a class in `commands.py` that inherits from `Category()`
+You can add new commands as a class in `commands.py` that inherits from `Category()`.